Help if you are homeless

 If you think you are homeless or about to be made homeless, contact the Homelessness Team:

 Please do not wait until you have nowhere to stay, as we may be able to prevent you becoming homeless.

 If you need help, a trained officer will interview you.
 They will assess your housing circumstances, and explain the outcome of the assessment and the help we can provide.

 Our homeless service standards explain what you can expect from our service.

 Out of hours assistance

-If you have nowhere to stay and need assistance when our office is closed contact the out of hours service:
+If you have nowhere to stay and need help when our office is closed, contact the out of hours service:

 They will arrange emergency accommodation for you.

-If you are provided with accommodation outwith our normal office hours arrangements you will be asked to complete a full homeless assessment the next working day.
+If you are given accommodation outwith our normal office hours, we will ask you to complete a full homeless assessment the next working day.